alumik/alumik.github.io/source/_posts/2020/Create-an-Executable-JAR-with-Maven.md

 <packaging>jar</packaging>
 ```

-The most important aspect here is the type – to create an executable jar, double check the configuration uses a `jar` type.
+The most important aspect here is the type – to create an executable jar, double-check the configuration uses a `jar` type.

 Now we can start using the various solutions.